The Rotunda (University of Virginia): Alterations

-In 1976 during America's Bicentennial, White's Rotunda interior was gutted and completely rebuilt, at a cost of $2.4 million, to Jefferson's original design.
+In 1976 during America's Bicentennial, White's Rotunda interior was gutted and rebuilt, at a cost of $2.4 million, to Jefferson's original design.
 In the Bicentennial issue of the AIA Journal, the American Institute of Architects called Jefferson's Rotunda, Lawn, and nearby home at Monticello "the proudest achievement of American architecture in the past 200 years".

-There is a plaque, on the south side of the Rotunda, listing the names of students and graduates of The university who were killed during the Civil War.
+There is a plaque, on the south side of the Rotunda, listing the names of students and graduates of the university who were killed during the Civil War.
 Other plaques on the south side list those killed during World War I while plaques on the north side list those killed in World War II and the Korean War.

 Today, doctoral students defend their dissertations in the North Oval Room, and many events (including monthly dinners for residents of the Lawn) are held inside the Dome Room.
-Other important events are held on the steps of the Rotunda, which is also the traditional starting point for students streaking the Lawn.
+Other events are held on the steps of the Rotunda, which is also the traditional starting point for students streaking the Lawn.

 In 2012, the university began an extensive construction project to repair and renovate the aging Rotunda.
 The first phase of the project replaced the Rotunda's copper roof.
-Although the engineers were several months ahead of schedule, the roof remained an unpainted copper for the graduating class of 2013.
+Although the engineers were several months ahead of schedule, the roof remained as unpainted copper for the graduating class of 2013.
 During the renovation, a nineteenth-century chemistry laboratory was found within the walls on the bottom floor featuring a chemical hearth and a sophisticated ventilation system through a series of brick tunnels.
-The newly renovated Rotunda opened in September 2016.
+The Rotunda reopened in September 2016.

 Legacy

-Buildings designed by inspiration of the Rotunda and Lawn include the expansive green spaces headed by Rotunda-like buildings built at Duke University in 1892, Johns Hopkins University in 1902, the University of Illinois in 1907, Rice University in 1910, Peabody College of Vanderbilt University in 1915, the Green at the University of Delaware in 1916, Killian Court at MIT in 1916 and the "Grand Auditorium" of Tsinghua University in Beijing built in 1917.
+Buildings inspired by the Rotunda and Lawn include the expansive green spaces headed by Rotunda-like buildings built at Duke University in 1892, Johns Hopkins University in 1902, the University of Illinois in 1907, Rice University in 1910, Peabody College of Vanderbilt University in 1915, the Green at the University of Delaware in 1916, Killian Court at MIT in 1916 and the "Grand Auditorium" of Tsinghua University in Beijing built in 1917.
 Additionally, Dallas Hall at Southern Methodist University (SMU), Hendricks Chapel at Syracuse University, Florida State University College of Law, and Grawemeyer Hall at the University of Louisville were modeled after Jefferson's Rotunda.
-The Sterling Divinity Quadrangle at Yale Divinity School (1932) was closely based on the Academical Village at U.Va., but with the Marquand Chapel taking the place of the Rotunda.
+The Sterling Divinity Quadrangle at Yale Divinity School (1932) was closely based on the Academical Village at the University of Virginia, but with the Marquand Chapel taking the place of the Rotunda.

 The original campus at the University of Alabama was modeled after Jefferson's Rotunda and Lawn.
 The Rotunda there, completed in 1833, also contained the university's library.
 However, it and most of the other public campus buildings were burned as part of Wilson's Raid during the American Civil War.